 Yes, you bet!
 PASSAGE OFFSHORE is a course designed to explore the joys of sailing and a big part of that is rewarding yourself with the fruits of your labor.
 Whether it is a splendid beachside restaurant or rum shack, snorkeling, hiking, exploring a magnificent seaside village, or relaxing with a book aboard, there will be plenty of downtime from the educational curriculum.

-We do!
 Unlike other Sailing Collective adventures, PASSAGE OFFSHORE teaches you how to provision and cook for a voyage.
 Together, we will go to the local markets and seek out quality ingredients to be prepared aboard.
 Recipes will be based on the guidebook provided by the Sailing Collective culinary director.
+Please be prepared to bring two to three of your favorate recipes to prepare.
+The instructor will facilitate the provisioning.

-There will be 4 to 5 students per session with 1 instructor.
+There will be 4 students per session with 1 instructor.
 We keep the student count to a minimum to maximize your time learning and hands-on experience.

 For news on upcoming journeys, events and more sign up for our newsletter